How to Hoe a Vegetable Garden

 And, just like with those streetwalkers, the best way to handle a weed is to prevent it from ever getting started.
 But sometimes you just can’t help yourself; you see a weed and you have to deal with it.
 If that’s the case, here’s how to hoe weeds:

-See also How to Rotary Hoe Garden
+See also Should I Hoe My Garden

 First, identify the weed.
 This may seem obvious, but there are many different types of weeds and not all of them can be controlled with a hoe.
 Once you’ve identified the weed, determine whether or not it has already produced seeds.